 Known as "Big Bill", he was a race car driver who went on to found NASCAR and become its long time manager.
 Based in Daytona Beach, this organization became the sanctioning body of stock car racing.
 Early races were held on the sand beach north of Ponce Inlet.
 They are now held at the Daytona Beach International Speedway.

-He was one of Florida's earliest showmen and entertainers.
-He put on alligator and crocodile wrestling shows in the early days of Palm Beach and Miami.
-He weighed 300 pounds and very strong.
-He also put on traveling road shows with alligators and other Florida wildlife.
+One of Florida's earliest showmen and entertainers, he put on alligator and crocodile wrestling shows in the early days of Palm Beach and Miami.
+He weighed 300 pounds and was very strong.
+He also had traveling road shows across the USA with alligators and other Florida wildlife.
 Not to be confused with Alligator Joe Campbell of Jacksonville, another alligator entrepreneur.

 He was the head football coach at Florida A & M University in Tallahassee for 25 years.
 His won loss record is among the best of any college coach.
 Many of his players went on to professional football careers.
 Florida A & M was a historically black public university.
 Learn more about Jake and other Florida black football pioneers.